thomaskeggin/gen3sis_sandbox/readme.md

 ### Time step functions

 These functions are called every time step, and are the backbone of the simulation.
-The order below is the order they are run.
+The order below is the order in which they are run.

 #### Speciation